 If, during the course of the investigation, the Director discovers evidence that an officer may have committed a crime, the matter will be referred to the police for further investigation.
 The OIPRD does not have the authority to conduct criminal investigations.

-The Police Services Act requires that respondent officers be given notice of a hearing within six months of the decision to retain or refer a complaint for investigation.
+The Police Services Act contemplates that investigations be completed within six months.
 To ensure this timeline is met, the OIPRD has set a performance measure of 120 days for a conduct complaint to be completed once a decision is made to retain or refer a complaint for investigation.
 More complex investigations often take longer than six months.
 In these cases, time extensions must be requested from the relevant police services board.

 Regardless of whether the OIPRD or the police investigate a complaint, the investigator is expected to tell the complainant: